-Over and over again, I hear from people saying they find it so hard to start planning an itinerary, that it is overwhelming.
+Over and over again, I hear people saying they find it so hard to start planning an itinerary that it is overwhelming.
 Confusing.
 Eventually, they get there.

 But your mind can be fraught with questions.
 Did I miss something?
 Is the itinerary going to flow?
 What if I don’t see everything?

 What if there was a much easier way to get started?
 And be confident when you finish creating your itinerary?

 Often at the start of the planning process, we chose a destination with a purpose in mind.
 We might then look at flights and try to decide the best time to travel.
 Then we might look at hotels, things to do, where to eat, and the list goes on.
 What area should you stay in?
 What is the best value tour?